What if you don’t use insurance money for repairs?

 If I own my car, can I keep the money from an insurance claim?

-Another consideration is that sometimes if you do not make repairs immediately, your vehicle may end up incurring additional damage.
-That additional damage will almost certainly not be covered by your auto insurance because it was a direct result of your negligence in not using your initial payout to make the needed repairs.
+If your vehicle is in any way unsafe, it’s wise to use your payout to fix the problem.
+And, if you do not make repairs immediately, your vehicle may end up incurring additional damage.
+That additional damage will likely not be covered by your auto insurance because if it was a direct result of not using your initial payout to make the needed repairs.

-Unlike getting a few dents in your back door and deciding that you’d rather have the money than get those dents banged out at a body shop, if your car is deemed a total loss (even if perhaps you feel it is still road-worthy) you will not receive your payout unless you give up your car.
+Unlike getting a few dents in your back door and deciding that you’d rather have the money than get those dents banged out at a body shop, if your car is deemed a total loss (even if you feel it’s still road-worthy) you will not receive your payout unless you give up your car.
 There are a few states that will allow you to retain a salvaged vehicle if you pay the salvage value to the carrier, but you’d need to obtain a salvage or rebuilt title in that case.

 Your insurance experts at Answer Financial recommend that in all cases, you should use the money from a car insurance payout wisely.
 If your car is in need of repair, it’s wise to fix it immediately to help keep others and yourself safe on the road.